-Firms and the platform are dedicated to maximizing their profits by choosing optimal strategies.
-Based on the backward induction, we can obtain the equilibrium governance intensity, manipulation effort and equilibrium prices as follows.
+Both firms and the platform are dedicated to maximizing their profits by choosing optimal strategies.
+Based on the backward induction, we can obtain the equilibrium governance intensity, manipulation effort, and equilibrium prices as follows.

 Lemma 4

-When firm A manipulates online reviews alone with platform governance, the equilibrium prices, manipulation effort, punishment intensity and profits are as follows with the condition of :
+When firm A manipulates online reviews alone and with the presence of platform governance, the equilibrium prices, manipulation effort, punishment intensity, and profits are as follows, with the condition of :